prtkgpt/questdb.io/docs/reference/sql/insert.md

 sidebar_label: INSERT
 ---

-Inserts data into a database table
+Inserts data into a database table.

 ## Syntax